What is Focussed Improvement

 This article will show you the five critical steps you must take to achieve an efficient and effective CAPA approach for your organization, that will deliver results.
 It is a relative simple approach but it will take perseverance to implement and in certain terms even a leap of faith to start doing it.

 Stop doing everything

 First of all a lot of quality management systems are set up to define CAPA’s for everything -this will most certainly result in a CAPA overload in the organization.
+Does this give you a focussed improvement?
 As with any aspect in life and in management it is important to focus on those CAPA’s that will deliver the biggest value to the organization and of course to perform CAPA’s which are mandatory to perform as part of the company’s certification scheme’s.